noi-techpark/odh-docs/source/datasets.rst

 In this section, the following information are provided for each of the above-listed dataset:

-* The licence of the data present in the dataset.
 * The output format of the API call.
 * An e-mail contact for the dataset.
 * The versions of the API that can be used to access the dataset.